What is sentience?

 Play behaviour is widespread in mammals and many birds.
 Young calves often have playful fights and prance about,15 while young chickens jump around and flap their wings for fun.16 Animals also find pleasure in the search for and consumption of food, tactile interactions like grooming, sexual activity and basic comforts like basking in the sun.17

-Today, millions of animals are denied the freedom to experience these pleasures because they are confined in cages, kept in isolation or crowded in sheds without access to a natural environment.
+Today, millions of animals are denied the freedom to experience these basic pleasures because they are confined in cages, kept in isolation or crowded in sheds without access to a natural environment.

 Sentient animals have complex social lives involving communication, organised groups and family bonds.